 Most jurisdictional occupational health and safety acts have been expanded to include harm to psychological well-being.
 Organizations should not tolerate any violent behaviour including aggression, harassment or threats of violence.
 Violent or aggressive behaviour hurts the mental health of everyone in the organization and creates a psychologically unsafe work environment filled with fear and anxiety.

-For more information on workplace violence, see the OSH Answers Violence in the Workplace.
+For more information on workplace violence, see the OSH Answers Violence and Harassment in the Workplace.

 Substance Use, Misuse and Abuse at Work – Substance use, misuse, abuse and coping strategies can have a significant impact on mental health at work.
 Addictions and mental health conditions are often coupled (called a concurrent disorder).
 However, it is often the addiction that first gets noticed, especially in the workplace.
 Generally, substance use becomes a problem when an individual has lost control over their use and/or continues to use despite experiencing negative consequences.
 Employers should look for warning signs that indicate an employee may be struggling with substance abuse.
 Some signs of substance abuse are similar to those caused by increased stress, lack of sleep and physical or mental illness.
 Don't assume that an employee has a substance abuse problem; however, ignoring warning signs will only make the problem worse if someone is indeed struggling.